- Overview

 Run:

-make console-app-provider
+make canton-console

-After the console initiates, run the participant
+After the console initiates, run the participants

-and participant.domains
+and participants.all

 commands, respectively.